The decision on when to intervene is mostly dictated by the associated injuries and clinical signs.

 - Surgical repair does not need to be delayed.

 - Large fracture likely to cause enophthalmos should be repaired before scarring potentially interferes with restoration

 Transcaruncular: Visualization should be adequate for exploration of the defect, repositioning orbital contents, and placement of an implant across the defect.

-- In a recent study, a secondary supporting implant was inserted in 29 patients who underwent transcaruncular repair of large medial wall fractures, as a means of stabilizing the primary implant placed along the bony defect.
+- A secondary supporting implant can be inserted as a means of stabilizing the primary implant placed along the bony defect.

-- The supporting implant was bent into a U-shape and inserted into the ethmoid sinus as support for the implant that lies over the defect (Kim, OPRS 2013).
+- The supporting implant is bent into a U-shape and inserted into the ethmoid sinus as support for the implant that lies over the defect (Kim, OPRS 2013).